MicrosoftDocs/architecture-center/docs/hybrid/azure-arc-hybrid-config-content.md

 You can connect any other physical or virtual machine running Windows or Linux to Azure Arc.
 Before onboarding machines, be sure to complete the [Connected machine agent prerequisites][agent-prerequisites], which includes registering the Azure resource providers for Azure Arc-enabled servers.
 To use Azure Arc to connect the machine to Azure, you need to install the Azure Connected Machine agent on each machine that you plan to connect using Azure Arc.
 For more information, see [Overview of Azure Arc-enabled servers agent][agent-overview].

-After you configure it, the Connected Machine agent sends a regular heartbeat message to Azure every five minutes.
+After you configure the Connected Machine agent, it sends a regular heartbeat message to Azure every five minutes.
 When the heartbeat isn't received, Azure assigns the machine *Offline* status, which is reflected in the portal within 15 to 30 minutes.
 When Azure receives a subsequent heartbeat message from the Connected Machine agent, its status automatically changes to *Connected*.

 There are several options available in Azure to connect your Windows and Linux machines, including: